-Once the laser system is placed in the location in which you intend to operate it, you must level the laser system using the leveling nuts provided on the laser system leveling feet.
-This will ensure the laser system is not twisted due to uneven floors which can affect laser beam alignment and cause Z axis binding.
+Once the laser system is in place, you should lock the casters and level the laser system using the leveling nuts provided on the laser system casters.
+This will ensure the laser system is not twisted due to unlevel floors which can affect laser beam alignment and Z axis binding.